 - Check the quality of the model and that the shaft attaches easily and securely to the handle.

 - Avoid models that could rust.
 It's very difficult to get all the dampness out of every groove after washing.

 - A larger capacity (shaft) means less refilling, but it also means a larger tube to hold.
 Chose one that is comfortable to handle.

-- If you have problem hands, a turning style manual press or an electric model may be best, rather than a hand plunger type.
+- If you don't have strong hands or a good grip, a turning-style manual press or an electric model may be best rather than a plunger-type model.

 - If buying for a child, choose a smaller shaft with a pressing system he/she can manage.